The following vignette will demonstrate the basic functionality

 and the function will therefore use

 any identifiers (i.e., ISBN or DOI) to augment the metadata.
+The items

-, where items are uploaded using the
+are uploaded using the items

-argument.
-The index = TRUE
+index = TRUE

-index of the items.
+, creating an index of the items.

 Rather than finicking over h-indexes and impact factors, Norwegians have a weird obsession with NVI (Norwegian Science Index), which is a two-level index where level one publications are ordinary and level two are great (it probably makes sense).
 However, Cristin has no simple method of filtering out publications that qualify for the two levels.